Blosc/b2h5py/README.rst

 Installing
 ----------

-Either install the wheel from the previous section, or enter the source code directory and run ``pip install .``.
+Either install the wheel from the previous section, or enter the source code directory and run ``pip install .`` from there.
 There are no published wheels yet.

 Running tests
 -------------